smashgg/developer-portal/website/blog/2019-03-13-smashgg-js.md

 I am the co-founder, lead producer, and CTO of <a href="http://recursion.gg/" target="_blank">Recursion</a>, a professional Smash Bros streaming company out of Atlanta, Georgia.
-I've been a member of Georgia's Melee scene dating back to 2015, and soon after I began streaming for the community.
+I've been a member of Georgia's Melee scene dating back to 2015, and soon after that I began streaming for the community.
-In 2016 this effort rebranded into Recursion and has been going strong ever since.
+In 2016, this effort rebranded into Recursion and has been going strong ever since.

 Outside of Smash, I am also a professional software engineer in Atlanta.
 I graduated in 2014 from Kennesaw State University and am approaching completion of my CS Masters at Georgia Tech.